Worksheet: Classifying Acids and Bases Based on Dissociation Constants

-- D is the stronger acid.
+- C is the stronger acid.

-- AThey are both amines, and therefore they are equally strong bases.
+- D and are equally strong acids.

 The active ingredient formed by aspirin in the body is salicylic acid, .
 The carboxyl group acts as a weak acid.
-The phenol group (an group bonded to an aromatic ring) also acts as an acid but a much weaker acid.
+The phenol group (an group bonded to an aromatic ring) also acts as an acid, but a much weaker acid.